open-amt-cloud-toolkit/docs/docs/Reference/EA/overview.md

 --8<-- "References/abbreviations.md"

 Enterprise Assistant is a Windows application that can run as a normal application or as a background Windows service.
-Once setup to connect to RPS (hosted in either the cloud or enterprise), it can be used to assist with the configuration of AMT devices using TLS.
+Once setup to connect to RPS (hosted in either the cloud or enterprise) or RPC-Go, it can be used to assist with the configuration of AMT devices using TLS.
 Enterprise Assistant will handle certificate signing requests (CSRs) to Microsoft CA.

 Enterprise Assistant is based off the open-source project [MeshCentral Satellite](https://github.com/Ylianst/MeshCentralSatellite).